Hazel1994/ViPE-Videos/README.md

 ### Generating a music video could be as simple as

-Assume we have a story about a cute little rabbit ('story.mp3') and I want to save the music video in './rabbit_story/' firectory.
+Assume we have a story about a cute little rabbit ('story.mp3') and we want to save the music video in './rabbit_story/' directory.
 You can simply proceed with:
 ```python
 python generate_video.py --mp3_file story --saving_dir ./rabbit_story/